 The old-world Tuscan style trend was crazy popular from 2000 until about 2010.
 Now you’re desperately wanting to update and long for a clean fresh look.
 You desire a home that’s beautifully decorated, comfortable, stylish and represents who you are, but a complete overhaul just isn’t in the cards or budget.
 The good news is that the internet has brought everything you can imagine right into your living room.
 Now for the bad news.
 The internet has brought everything you can imagine right into your living room.

 Option overload anyone?

 If you’re anything like many of my clients, you’ve been living in your home about 15-20+ years.
 The time has come.
-The time is now!
-You jump on a popular home décor website (you know the one) looking for curtains.
+You jump on a popular home décor website (you know the one) looking for drapes.
 What?!
-12,604 cream colored curtains.
+2,604 cream colored drapes.
 They’ve got to be kidding!
 The endless options at your fingertips can often leave you feeling paralyzed to make a decision (option overload anyone?).
 I lovingly refer to this as the, “deer in the headlights” phase.
-This is an easy phase to get stuck in!
+This is an easy phase to get stuck in.

 You’re not looking to replace EVERYTHING, but which items can you keep and which new purchases should you make?
 That’s a matter of knowing where to spend your money to get the most bang for your buck.

 Look at the unbelievable before & after pictures of a recent transformation I completed for my clients dining room.
 She loves hosting holidays and entertaining, but literally wanted to jab a fork in her eye at the thought of another Thanksgiving in this time warp!
 She didn’t care for the table and chairs, but it was out of the budget to replace them.
 They had to stay.
 Not to worry.